RingLives/Laravel-multi-auth-guard/README.md

 ## About Laravel-multi-auth-guard

 Laravel-multi-auth-guard is a web application develop for multi authentication.
-This project is easly create multi auth gard.
+This project is easly create multi auth guard.

 ## Contributing